ihmeuw/vivarium_research/docs/source/model_design/concept_model/ensemble_distributions/index.rst

 values from the ensemble distribution requires an additional algorithm.

 Below, we describe two possible strategies for sampling from an ensemble distribution.
+The first strategy (:ref:`two-step sampling
+<two_step_sampling_of_mixtures>`) requires two random choices for each sampled
+value but is easy to implement if we already have a sampling strategy for all the base distributions.
+The second strategy (:ref:`inverse transform sampling
+<inverse_transform_sampling_of_mixtures>`) uses a single random choice for each
+sampled value but requires calculation of the ensemble distribution's quantile function, which is not straightforward.
 As noted above, a GBD ensemble distribution is mathematically defined as a mixture distribution, so it is sufficient to describe how to sample from mixture distributions.

 Sampling from a Mixture Distribution
 +++++++++++++++++++++++++++++++++++++